openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 **OperatorHub and Console changes**: Allow for import of additional, well-known, bundle annotations which will result in ENV variables on the Subscription object.
-Show operator is enabled for Token-based use based on Console determining cluster is running in token-based authentication enabled cluster by reading the Issuer URL from the Authenticaion CR AND bundle has token-based auth enabled annotation.
+Show operator is enabled for Token-based use based on Console determining cluster is running in token-based authentication enabled cluster by reading the `.spec.serviceAccountIssuer` from the Authentication CR, `.spec.platformSpec.type` from the Infrastructure CR,`.spec.credentialsMode` from the CloudCredentials CR  AND bundle has token-based auth enabled annotation.
 This info should be written to a new field on Subscription objects.
 The Subscription fields will allow UX for the information needed by CCO or webhook, for input of the cloud credentials.
 Generate a manual ack for operator upgrade when cloud resources are involved.
 This can be determined by parsing the